 By considering these factors, you can make informed decisions about tree species selection, silvicultural practices, and the overall management approach that best suits your forest’s unique environmental conditions.

-We have noticed a huge difference in trees in our new rural area from our old suburban life.
-The trees here go through a much colder winter and the base of the trees often get uprooted.
-A wind storm can take down a lot more trees and sometimes wires with them.
+We have noticed a massive difference in the trees in our new rural area compared to our old suburban life.
+The trees here experience much colder winters, and the base of each tree often gets uprooted.
+A windstorm can take down many more trees and sometimes wires with them.

 A generator becomes a must in areas like that where trees may take down your utilities.